 It may also “lift the kimono” on the fact that your financial decision-making to date literally has you driving in the opposite direction of your destination.
 That’s a tough one to accept.

 But here’s the thing: you need to do this!
-Only when you look at the map will you know if you are on a decent path.
+You only know if you are on a decent path after you look at the map.
 You may actually find out that you are doing just fine!
 But you have to know.

 I think this is where I say, “Knowledge is power!”
 Yep…that was well-timed.